Back

 Can I make withdrawals from a fixed rate cash ISA?

-Fixed rate ISAs aren't designed for access, and the intention when opening one should be that you don't make any withdrawals.
-Please check the terms and conditions of any ISA you intend to open to see if you can make withdrawals.
+Fixed rate ISAs aren't designed for access, and the intention when opening one should be that you don't make any withdrawals before the fixed term ends.

-With our Fixed rate cash ISAs, if you do need to make a withdrawal, you can, but there will be penalties.
+With fixed rate cash ISAs, if you do need to make a withdrawal, you can, but there will often be an interest charge or account closure.

-If you're looking for more access from your ISA, you'll likely have to go for a variable rate option.
+If you're looking for access to your cash ISA, a variable rate option may be worth considering.

-Can I transfer a fixed rate cash ISA before maturity?
+Can I transfer a fixed rate cash ISA?

 Is my money safe in a fixed rate cash ISA?